zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/managing-one-to-many-relationships.md

 ',N'@p1 int,@p0 int',@p1=4,@p0=2
 ```

-### Add the dependent to the new principal's collection property
+### Add the dependant to the new principal's collection property
 The `Find` method is used to obtain a reference to the book and the author it is to be assigned to.

 ```csharp